Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Barker’s sons committed crimes as early as 1910, when Herman Barker was arrested for highway robbery after running over a child in the getaway car.
 Over the next few years, Herman and his brothers Lloyd, Fred and Arthur were repeatedly involved in crimes of increasing seriousness, including robbery and murder.
 They were inducted into major crime by the Central Park gang.
 Herman died on August 29, 1927, in Wichita, Kansas, after a robbery and confrontation with police that left one officer dead.
 He shot the officer at point blank range in the mouth.
 He killed himself to avoid prosecution when he was seriously wounded after crashing his car.
 In 1928, Lloyd Barker was incarcerated in the federal penitentiary at Leavenworth, Kansas, Arthur “Doc” Barker was in the Oklahoma State Prison, and Fred was in the Kansas State Prison.

-All along it seemed Kate was in one way or another enabling her son’s criminal behavior as she would defend her sons by first arguing their innocence, and failing that, claim they were being persecuted – they were good boys after all.
+All along it seemed Kate was in one way or another enabling her son’s criminal behaviour as she would defend her sons by first arguing their innocence, and failing that, claim they were being persecuted – they were good boys after all.
 If that tactic didn’t succeed she would plead for clemency.
 What mother wouldn’t defend her sons?

 Edgar Hoover saw it differently: “Home again with her guilty offspring there would be bitter upbraiding for the clumsiness of flight which had led to their capture.”
 Hoover opined Kate’s defense was only teaching her sons (and herself) how to become more ruthlessly criminal.
 It would do no good to punish them since in her mind they had done no wrong.